Garo Hills

-The Garo Hills (IPA: ˈgɑ:ro:) are part of the Garo-Khasi range in the Meghalaya state of India.
+The Garo Hills (/en-IN/) are part of the Garo-Khasi range in the Meghalaya state of India.
 They are inhabited by the Garo people.
 It is one of the wettest places in the world.
 The range is part of the Meghalaya subtropical forests ecoregion.

 Description

 The Garo Hills were a single district of British India.
 The region now comprises five districts namely East Garo Hills, North Garo Hills, South Garo Hills, West Garo Hills, South West Garo Hills.
 It has a total population of 1,103,542.
 Tura is the largest town with a population of about 74,858 located at the foothills of often cloud-covered Tura peak.
 The town is centrally located to other popular game and wildlife sanctuaries in the district such as the national parks of Balphakram and Nokrek, and several natural limestone caves (the Siju Cave is among the longest in Asia).
 These places are rich reserves of natural flora and fauna and a refuge for endangered animals.